lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

     - To estimate the bias:
       1. First fit the “orginal” observed series to obtain the coefficient(s) -> this is considered as the “estimated coefficient(s)”

       2. centralize the residuals: subtract the residuals of the fit from the mean of the residuals of the fit

       3. Do the bootstrapping procedure in a for loop to generate the distribution of the coefficient(s): by resampling the residuals (obtained from the fit in step1) then use the resampled residuals and the estimated coefficient(s) from the fit in step 1 (“true value”) to generate “new” series which is then fitted either using `lm()` or `BootPR::LSM()` to get a “new” coefficient -> do this repeated for $R$ times to gerate a distribution of “new” coefficients
          => this distribution of “new” coefficient(s) resemble the “true distributon" of the coefficient(s) => we take the mean of this distribution as the “”true” coefficient(s)

       4. using this distribution of “true” coefficients we estimate the bias: mean of this distribution - “estimated coefficient(s)”

       5. correct the estimated coefficient(s) (obtained from step1) with the estimated bias (obtained in step 4)

+         –> on average, the coefficient will now be closer to the true value!

     ```R
     # from Chap 4 Bootstrap.R
     # ar3c = ar(3) process